cescongroup/Learning-based-control-with-MATLAB-and-Simulink/README.md

 The objective of this course is to illustrate the basic principles of how this is accomplished by combining system identification, machine learning, and adaptive control.

-#### Instructors can request the solution by filling out this form: [Learning-Based Control with MATLAB and Simulink Solution Form](https://www.mathworks.com/campaigns/surveys/learning-based-control.html)

 ## Learning Objectives:
 After the completion of the course the student will be able to: